did35/NAT-ACE/README.md

 The Barrier Layer Thickness (BLT) *[1](https://news.miami.edu/stories/2018/09/how-does-a-river-plume-influence-hurricanes-in-the-caribbean.html)* - *[2](https://journals.ametsoc.org/view/journals/phoc/53/2/JPO-D-21-0235.1.xml)*, significantly influenced by freshwater plumes from the Amazon and Orinoco rivers, plays a crucial role in maintaining high sea surface temperatures (SSTs) by preventing vertical mixing of the ocean’s layers.
 This warm, stable surface layer provides the necessary heat and energy for hurricanes to develop and intensify rapidly.
 Accumulated Cyclone Energy (ACE) *[3](https://en.wikipedia.org/wiki/Accumulated_cyclone_energy)* measures the total energy of tropical cyclones, calculated from their wind speeds and duration.
 Additionally, the Atlantic Multidecadal Oscillation (AMO) *[4](https://www.aoml.noaa.gov/phod/faq/amo_faq.php)*, a climate cycle affecting SSTs in the North Atlantic over periods of about 60 to 70 years, further modulates hurricane activity.
 Positive phases of the AMO, characterized by warmer SSTs, enhance the effects of BLT, leading to higher ACE values and more intense hurricane seasons.

-Furthermore, recent reductions in sulfur emissions from shipping, mandated by the International Maritime Organization (IMO) *[5](https://www.imo.org/en/MediaCentre/PressBriefings/pages/34-IMO-2020-sulphur-limit-.aspx)* to improve air quality, have inadvertently decreased the reflective sulfate aerosols in the atmosphere, resulting in increased solar radiation absorption by the oceans and contributing to higher SSTs *[6](https://www.nature.com/articles/s43247-024-01442-3)*.
+Furthermore, recent reductions in sulphur emissions from shipping, mandated by the International Maritime Organization (IMO) *[5](https://www.imo.org/en/MediaCentre/PressBriefings/pages/34-IMO-2020-sulphur-limit-.aspx)* to improve air quality, have inadvertently decreased the reflective sulfate aerosols in the atmosphere, resulting in increased solar radiation absorption by the oceans and contributing to higher SSTs *[6](https://www.nature.com/articles/s43247-024-01442-3)*.

 While these factors are part of a complex system influencing SST and hurricane activity, my research aims to understand their combined impact on ACE in the North Atlantic Ocean.
 It is important to note that there are many interacting variables in climate systems, and this post highlights some of the contributing factors under study.

 ## Accumulated Cyclone Energy (ACE)

 Accumulated cyclone energy (ACE) is a metric used to compare overall activity of tropical cyclones, utilizing the available records of windspeeds at six-hour intervals to synthesize storm duration and strength into a single index value.
 The ACE index may refer to a single storm or to groups of storms such as those within a particular month, a full season or combined seasons.
 It is calculated by summing the square of tropical cyclones' maximum sustained winds, as recorded every six hours, but only for windspeeds of at least tropical storm strength (≥ 34 kn; 63 km/h; 39 mph); the resulting figure is divided by 10,000 to place it on a more manageable scale.